 Climate change has been causing temperature increases that equate to milder winters and more intense summers with more frequent heatwaves.
 It is therefore essential to use high-performance insulation that can protect our interior spaces against temperature extremes in winter and summer alike.
 Opting for insulation adapted to heatwaves is crucial not just for personal comfort, but to keep household bills low by reducing the need for air conditioning.
-It also helps to reduce carbon dioxide emissions, bringing our homes in line with the priorities energy transition of the and environmental protection.
+It also helps to reduce carbon dioxide emissions, bringing our homes in line with the priorities the energy transition environmental protection.